PAM-challenge-beta/website/content/tasks/first-task/subtaskB/index.md

 showDate = false
 +++

-## Development set (all datasets except Balleny Island 2015)
+## Development set (all datasets except BlueFinLibrary/Balleny Island 2015)

-Note that the proposition is a beta-test.
-We strongly believe that a cross validation over the 11 datasets should be done in future versions
+We strongly believe that a cross validation over the 11 datasets should be done in future versions.
+See the general dataset page presentation for more

-## Evaluation set (dataset Balleny Island 2015)
+## Evaluation set (dataset BlueFinLibrary/Balleny Island 2015)

 Among the eleven datasets in the original publication, the dataset Balleny Island 2015 was chosen for evaluation.
 This dataset represents a unique geographical location, the recording device used is only shared with one other dataset and finally, all seven labels are significatively present in it.